M.A., Global Shakespeare, University of Warwick and Queen Mary University of London

 B.A., Comparative Literature and English Language and Literature, University of Geneva

 "The Empire Bites Back": Rewriting Colonial Histories

-My research investigates adaptations of the ‘western literary canon’ by authors from former British, French, Spanish and Portuguese colonies through the technique of 'literary cannibalism', as a way to 'bite back' against the metaphorical cannibalism of European and North American colonial and imperial consumption and exploitation of people and lands in the Caribbean, Latin America and Africa, with a focus on race and diaspora studies, as well as eco-criticism and environmental studies, memory studies, and decolonial theory.
+My research investigates adaptations of "canonical" novels, plays, myths and fairy tales, which portray and propagate colonial histories by authors from former British, French, Spanish and Portuguese colonies through the technique of "literary cannibalism", as a way to "bite back" against the metaphorical cannibalism of European and North American colonial and imperial consumption and exploitation of people and land in the Caribbean, Latin America and Africa, with a focus on race and environmental studies, as well as decolonial theory.